smartlab-flpo-br/openshift-sonarqube/README.md

 # Deploy on OpenShift

-Adjuste the settings on YAML and then deploy SonarQube on OpenShift:
+Adjust settings on YAML and then deploy SonarQube on OpenShift:

     oc create  -f openshift-sonarqube.yaml